Make an Appointment

 Make a virtual or in-person appointment with a professional or peer advocate at Sexual Violence Response by calling (212) 854-4357 (24/7) or (212) 854-3500 during regular business hours.

-Columbia students can meet with a Medical Services registered nutritionist who will provide individual counseling and help students understand and meet their unique nutrition needs.
-Nutritionists support students in creating a nutrition plan and discussing any questions or concerns they may have.
+Columbia students can meet with a Medical Services registered dietician who will provide tailored counseling and help students understand and meet their unique nutrition needs.
+Dieticians support students in creating a nutrition plan and discussing any questions or concerns they may have.

-If you're interested in connecting with a nutritionist, schedule an appointment on the Patient Portal.
+If you're interested in connecting with a registered dietician, schedule an appointment on the Patient Portal.

 As of 7/12: limited appointments are available on the Patient Portal until mid-August; Please call (212) 854-7426 to schedule.